RicardoMarques21/devops-24-25-1241923/README.md

 **1. Adding a New Task to Execute the Server**

-Edit your `build.gradle` file to add a Gradle task that runs the server.
+I edited the `build.gradle` file to add a Gradle task that runs the server.
 For example:

 ```gradle
 tasks.register('runServer', JavaExec) {